MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-step2.md

    ![Select workflow migration](media/spmt-workflow-select.png)

-5. Enter the URL of the SharePoint Server workflow you want to migrate.
+5. Enter the SharePoint Server site URL where your content is located.
 6. Enter your username and password to the SharePoint Server site; it can be UserID or user email.
 Select **Sign in**.
 7. Select which workflows to include in the migration.
 If you select the option for a specific list, you will be prompted for the list name.
-Select **Next**.

    ![spmt workflow source](media/spmt-workflow-select-source.png)